Stress and the American Dream: Two Peas in a Pod?

 But stress can quickly accumulate and wreak havoc on our well-being if left unchecked.
-49% of Americans have had a major stressful event in the past year, and 26% report having a “great deal” of stress.
+41% of Americans report experiencing a lot of stress.

-While stress itself isn’t something to run from, it can have serious ramifications if it piles up, including the onset of serious mental health issues.
+While stress itself isn’t something to run from (at least entirely), it can have serious ramifications for our health and well-being if it piles up.

 The Holmes-Rahe Stress Inventory has an answer to that.
 Psychiatrists Thomas Holmes and Richard Rahe compiled a list of the 43 most stressful life events from a sample of 2,500 participants, and ordered them according to intensity: